open-telemetry/opentelemetry-dotnet/src/OpenTelemetry/README.md

 adding more processors.
 In most cases, a single `TracerProvider` is created at the application startup, and is disposed when application shuts down.

-// TODO: Add Asp.Net Core, Asp.Net notes showing where this code should go.
+// TODO: Add Asp.Net Core notes showing where this code should go.

 The snippet below shows how to build a basic `TracerProvider`.
 This will create a provider with default configuration, and is not particularly useful.
 The